This post may contain affiliate links. Please see our disclosure policy.

 - Add Garlic and Seasonings.
 To the softened onions and peppers, add in garlic, sugar and vinegar.
 Let heat briefly to toast the garlic and dissolve the sugar.

 - Add Corn and Lima Beans.
-Add the corn and lima beans to the sauté pan, and cook until soft and tender.
+Add the corn and lima beans to the sauté pan, and cook until soft and tender, just 3-5 minutes.

 - Finish with Flavor.
 Remove from the heat and stir in the tomatoes, herbs, and reserved bacon and serve immediately.